 Activities and athletics complete an education

 As an NCAA Division III school, Misericordia competes in the Middle Atlantic Conferences.
-The University offers 24 men’s and women’s varsity sports, including football.
-Sixty-eight percent of our athletes maintain a 3.0 grade point average or higher.
+The University offers 25 men’s and women’s varsity sports, including football.
+In 2016–2017, Misericordia student-athletes had a cumulative 3.32 GPA (.06 above the total average).

 The Athletics Department is headquartered in the contemporary Anderson Sports and Health Center, which features 73,000 square feet for indoor play, including a six-lane swimming pool, an indoor track, an aerobics room, a newly expanded fitness center, and more.
 All of our playing fields are on campus, including the Anderson Outdoor Athletic Complex.
 The new Metz Field House and Tambur Baseball Field are also in the complex.
 A wide range of intramural sports are available all year long.